Zanshinmu/prompt2txt.py/README.md

 Use case: You have a large number of rendered png images in a directory created with A1111 or Draw Things which you need to extract the prompts from.
 ___

-## DualModel *experimental*
-Two-model processing, Llava 1.5 and Mixtral.
-Mixtral is running on Ollama, Llava on LLama C++ Python Mixtral parses the prompt and queries LLava for each element then Mixtral constructs a caption from the responses.
-Why Ollama?
-Two instances of Llama C++ python do not work.
-Ollama works fine even though it has a llama c++ back-end.
-DualModel is being released as experimental: it is slow and has a tendency to go off-course over time, but that may be fixable with grammar and optimizations.

 # Installation Guide